 Don’t watch tape on opponents.
 If possible, don’t ask a thing about them.
 Just show up and fight.

 The better you become, the more you realize that it’s impossible to prepare for every eventually.
 Your ability is adaptable.

-Just stick to a game plan.
-Adjust when necessary.
+Stick to a game plan but adjust when necessary.